 "Neogen has developed mutually-beneficial working relationships with Chinese companies over the past several years that have provided a great deal of insight into the Chinese business culture," said Chuck Bird, Neogen's international manager.
 "This in-country presence will allow us to reduce the currency exchange problems all companies face when doing business in China by allowing us to both buy and sell in local currency - a big advantage."

-Neogen Corporation’s Food Safety Division markets dehydrated culture media, and diagnostic test kits to detect foodborne bacteria, natural toxins, genetic modifications, unique protein, food allergens, drug residues, plant diseases and sanitation concerns.
-Neogen’s Animal Safety Division markets a complete line of diagnostics, veterinary instruments, veterinary pharmaceuticals, nutritional supplements, disinfectants, and rodenticides.
+Neogen Corporation develops and markets products and services dedicated to food and animal safety.
+The Company's Food Safety Division markets dehydrated culture media, and diagnostic test kits to detect foodborne bacteria, natural toxins, genetic modifications, food allergens, drug residues, plant diseases and sanitation concerns.
+Neogen's Animal Safety Division markets a complete line of diagnostics, veterinary instruments, veterinary pharmaceuticals and nutritional supplements.